cs301w03/cs301w03/doc/README.txt

 the use cases and use case tests based on the user stories can be found in
 	doc/releasePlanning

-The UI mockup and story board may be found inside
+The UI mockup may be found inside
 	doc/UI\ Images

+The UI 	story board may be found inside
+	doc/Storyboard

 The project release plan is found in
 	doc/releasePlanning